FAURÉ EDITIONS BY ROY HOWAT

 Thème et variations for piano, op.
 73. EP 7956

-This new critical edition is based on at least eight important sources (six of them missed by the recent Henle edition), solves longstanding problems of tempo and structural coherence, and shows hitherto unpublished variants supplied by Fauré to pianist colleagues.
+This new critical edition, based on eight important sources (six of them missed by a recent Henle edition), solves longstanding problems of tempo and structural coherence and offers hitherto unpublished variants indicated by Fauré to pianist colleagues.

 Pièces brèves op.
 84 (8 pieces) for piano.
 EP 7601